IBM Data Science Experience overview

 - You can install other open source libraries that you need.

-You use a Spark runtime engine to run your notebooks and models:
+You use a Spark runtime compute engine to run your notebooks and models:

-- IBM Apache Spark is the default service that is configured when you sign up for DSX.
+- IBM Apache Spark is the default service that you configure when you create a project.

 - If you have an Enterprise account, you can add Amazon EMR to a project.

-You can use IBM Bluemix services within your analytic assets:
+You can use IBM Cloud services within your analytic assets:

-- Watson Machine Learning provides a Flow Editor within DSX to create models and Bluemix integration to deploy models.
+- Watson Machine Learning provides a Flow Editor within DSX to create models and IBM Cloud integration to deploy models.

 - Decision Optimization provides an optimization engine for running prescriptive analytic APIs.